farsanasakkeer/cpp06/README.md

 4. **Efficiency**: To convert complex data structures into a format that can be easily stored or transmitted without losing the integrity of the data.

 In summary, serialization and deserialization are crucial for managing and exchanging data in a consistent and efficient manner.
 They support various functionalities in modern software systems, from data persistence to inter-process communication.

+### Different Architectures
+Architecture refers to the underlying hardware and system design.
+Different architectures may involve differences in data representation, such as:

+- Endianness: This is the byte order used to represent multi-byte data types.
+For example, some systems use big-endian order (most significant byte first), while others use little-endian order (least significant byte first).
+Serialization ensures that data is converted into a standard format that is independent of endianness.

+- Data Types: Different architectures might have different sizes or representations for data types.
+For example, an int might be 4 bytes on one system and 2 bytes on another.
+Serialization converts these data types into a standardized format that can be understood across systems.

+### Different Programming Languages
+Programming Languages can have different ways of representing and managing data.
+Serialization helps by providing a common format that allows data to be exchanged between systems using different languages.
+For example:

+- Data Structures: Languages may have different syntax and conventions for defining data structures.
+For instance, a class in C++ and an object in Python might have different attributes and methods.
+Serialization converts these structures into a neutral format, such as JSON or XML, that can be understood by different languages.

+- Type Systems: Different languages have different type systems.
+For example, Java has strong type checking, while JavaScript has dynamic types.
+Serialization converts data into a format that abstracts away these differences.